|

 Vocational Rehabilitation Program

-purpose of this policy is to ensure that administrative lump sum settlements
+The purpose of this policy is to ensure that administrative LSSs

 accordance with all applicable rules and law.

-policy applies to BWC staff who process lump sum settlement applications.
+This policy applies to BWC staff who process LSS

 Administrative

-medical and/or indemnity portion(s) of a workers’ compensation claim(s)
+portion(s) of a workers’ compensation claim(s) pursuant to Ohio Revised Code

 Court

-claim(s) related lawsuit, which is approved by the court in which the lawsuit
+which is approved by the court in which the lawsuit is filed.

 Conditional